BuroMeta/gutenberg-section-block/README.md

 **Note: The aim of this plugin is to fill a gap in the default layout blocks until a similar one is built into core.** So it receives the minimum maintenance until then.

+> Modifications in this Fork:
+> - Removed Background Image setting
+> - Removed Spacing setting
+> - Removed Select for tagName. tagName 'section' is good enough for us
+> - Added a Selectbox with css classes.
+The list can be populated by an ACF Option field named 'section_classes' of type 'Repeater'.
+This field should have to subfields 'label' and 'value'.

 # Section block for Gutenberg

 One of the main elements used for layout in pages, a section / container block is on the roadmap, but I needed one.
 Now.
 So Here it is!